oss-tsukuba/gfarm-s3-minio-web/README.md

 ## Update Gfarm credential

-Normally, when Gfarm credential files (.globus, etc.)for users are updated, the files will be copied automatically from home directories to containers.
+Normally, when Gfarm credential and configuration files (.gfarm_shared_key, .globus, .gfarm2rc) for users are updated, the files will be copied automatically from home directories to containers.

 If the files are not copied automatically, run the following: